 Heavier firepower, in the form of artillery and machine guns, could also produce rapid results and built upon European ideas of claiming the moral and psychological advantage in battle.
-Although few in number, 75mm Krupp 47mm Nordenfeldt mountain gunsMaxim machine guns appeared in the Congo in ever greater numbers from the 1880s onwards.
-Reports suggest that a good of these pieces were used to strengthen the defences of key military stations rather than in offensive action.
+Although few in number, 75mm Krupp, 47mm Nordenfeldt mountain guns, and Maxim machine guns appeared in the Congo in ever greater numbers from the 1880s onwards.
+Reports suggest that a good many of these pieces were used to strengthen the defences of key military stations rather than in offensive action.
 Nevertheless, there was an increasing need for the odd piece to be taken on expedition (Report to the King on the political and military measures taken to bring about the repression of the slave trade in the territories of the State, circa1888; Janssens, 1979, p.
-113. This was to counter the earthworks and palisaded fortifications the Force Publique frequently encountered, known either as ‘Bomas’ or ‘Zeribas’ depending on the opponent.
+113).
+This was to counter the earthworks and palisaded fortifications the Force Publique frequently encountered, known either as ‘Bomas’ or ‘Zeribas’ depending on the opponent.
 During the Congo-Arab War, artillery proved effective in dislodging Rumaliza’s forces from their defensive Bomas by setting them ablaze (Auguste Théophile Léon Rom, n.d).
 However, there were equally times where defensive works proved too difficult to breach resulting in protracted sieges or murderous storming operations (Letter from Captain Jacques to the Director of the Societé Antiesclavagiste, 9 May 1894; Deuxième Section de l’État-Major de la Force Publique.
 1952, pp. 486-489).
 Elsewhere, Lieutenant Wtterwulghe’s defeat against the Mahdists in 1894 was as much a result of his Nordenfeldt jamming as it was the flight of his Ukwa auxiliaries (Deuxième Section de l’État-Major de la Force Publique.
 1952, p.
 306).

 At times, it proved more expedient to eschew firepower in favour of the arme blanche.
 Edgard Cerckel, the last surviving Belgian witness to the Congo-Arab War, recounted in a 1952 newspaper how Dhanis often favoured charging the Arabs with fixed bayonets rather than engage them in a firefight.
 Not only did this help conserve precious ammunition but, if circumstances allowed, a rush with cold steel could result in a more decisive victory given the enemy’s propensity to melt away before a proper battle could take place (Le Soir, October 1952).
 For Émile Lémery this was the very crux of frontier warfare as he experienced it.
-In a letter to his mother in December 1893, he wrote the self-glorifying words: Here, it is not a question of tactical operations […] It is the élan which the white man imparts to his men, by launching himself forward, that inspires them to a furious attack (Marechal, 1992, p.
+In a letter to his mother in December 1893, he wrote the self-glorifying words: “Here, it is not a question of tactical operations […] It is the élan which the white man imparts to his men, by launching himself forward, that inspires them to a furious attack” (Marechal, 1992, p.
 240).
-He reiterated the sentiment in 1955 recollecting how Nothing can stop the force of the élan; either everyone dies or ends up victorious.
-It is this savage and spontaneous attack, which, throughout this campaign, has been our strength (Le Soir, 5 August 1955).
+He reiterated the sentiment in 1955 recollecting how “Nothing can stop the force of the élan; either everyone dies or ends up victorious.
+It is this savage and spontaneous attack, which, throughout this campaign, has been our strength” (Le Soir, 5 August 1955).